This article will answer common questions parents and carers ask about teenagers and depression.

 During the teenage years, changes in the brain mean that adolescents can get quite emotional.
 These changes aren’t complete until their mid-twenties, and the last brain regions to develop are those responsible for planning, awareness of consequences and perspective.
 As a result, it’s normal for teenagers to be moody from time to time.

 But if a low mood is significant and persistent, it may be a sign of depression.
-Depression in teenagers is relatively common – 1 in 4 young people will experience some form of depression, and it’s more common with females than males.
-Learn about the signs of teen depression to look out for and what you can do to help.
+Learn about the signs of teen depression to look out for and find tips on what you can do to help.

 What is depression?